 The outcome of a current limiting circuit is proven in the data below which displays the output voltage and current with regard to a progressively lowering load impedance, as attained from the proposed Battery Eliminator unit.

 The current limiting circuitry works by using only a couple of elements; R2 and Tr3.
 Its response is actually so quick that it simply eliminates all possible risks of short circuit at the output thereby providing a fail proof protection to the output devices.
-The working of the current limiting can be understood as explained below.
+The working of the current limiting can be understood as I have explained below.

-R2 is wired in series with the output, which causes the voltage developed across R2 to be proportionate to the output current.
 At output consumptions reaching 100 mA the voltage produced across R2 won't be enough to trigger on Tr3, since it is a silicon transistor requiring a minimum potential of 0.65 V to switch ON.

 However when the output load exceeds the 100 mA limit, it geneartes enough potential across T2 to adequately switch ON Tr3 into conduction.
-TR3 in turn causes some current fto flow towards Trl across the negative supply rail through the load.

 This results in some reduction of the output voltage.
 If the load increases further results in a proportionate rise in potential across R2 to rise, forcing Tr3 to switch ON even harder.